How to Plan Christmas – in July

 But first, before we dig into the what’s and how’s, let’s talk about why.

-Why Plan Christmas?
+Why Plan for Christmas?

 vintage nativity with baby jesus, mary, joseph, a wise man, and animals.